 Those studying for medical degrees at Cambridge take the Medical & Veterinary Sciences Tripos during their pre-clinical years.
 This provides students with a much stronger scientific training than is found in most other medical courses.
 The subjects studied in the first two years cover the full range of biomedical science; there is also a course called ‘Preparing for Patients’ which provides contact with patients from an early stage.
 In the third year it is possible to specialise in one of the biological subjects offered in Part II of the Natural Sciences Tripos, or to continue with a more general biomedical course.
 At the completion of their third year medical students graduate with a BA degree and begin their clinical training at Addenbrooke’s Hospital in Cambridge.

 Trinity has a long and distinguished history of contributions to medical research and three recent Masters of the College have been Nobel Laureates in Physiology or Medicine.
-At present the teaching of Medical Sciences at Trinity is looked after by five Fellows of the College: Catherine Aiken (Obstetrics and Gynaecology (Clinical Medicine)), Rebecca Fitzgerald (Physiology and Tumour Biology (Clinical Medicine)), Colin Hughes (Microbiology and Pathology), Roger Keynes (Neurosciences), and Rick Livesey (Pharmacology).
+At present the teaching of Medical Sciences at Trinity is looked after by four Fellows of the College: Catherine Aiken (Obstetrics and Gynaecology (Clinical Medicine)), Rebecca Fitzgerald (Physiology and Tumour Biology (Clinical Medicine)), Richard Hayward (Microbiology and Pathology), and Professor Ewa Paluch (Anatomy).

 The College does not normally invite for interview applicants who do not perform well in the BMAT, especially Section 2.
-Successful applicants in recent years have usually had AA or BA in Sections 1 and 2 of the BMAT.
+Successful applicants in recent years have usually had around 6.0 in Sections 1 and 2 of the BMAT.

 Over recent years Trinity College has accepted 11-13 medical students per year.
-In the current 3 undergraduate years they are 65% male/35% female, with three quarters of the UK students coming from Maintained schools and 10% from Independent schools, the other c.15% from Europe and Overseas.
 Our students have achieved substantial success in the preclinical tripos, specialising in a wide range of 3rd year subjects, and gone on to a variety of interesting and successful careers in clinical research and practice.

 For more information, visit the Biological Sciences website and the Medical School website: